By: Michael Narkewicz MD, FAAP

-Hepatitis C virus is a virus that can cause liver disease.
-Although most people recover from the initial phase of HCV infection, up to 80% of them may develop evidence of chronic liver infection that may lead to much more serious liver problems and possibly death.
+Hepatitis C virus (HVC) is a virus that can cause liver disease.
+Although most children and adolescents recover from the initial phase of HCV infection, 60-80% of them may develop signs of chronic liver infection.
+This can lead to much more serious liver problems and possibly death.
 Hepatitis C virus is the cause of approximately 10,000 deaths each year in the United States.

-Infection with HCV usually begins as nothing more than a mild flulike illness (although many babies and children show no symptoms).
+Infection with HCV is usually causes no symptoms in infants and children.
+For children and adolescents, it may begin as nothing more than a mild flu-like illness.
 Some people may experience one or more of the following:

 Lack of appetite or weight loss